eapowertools/qs-admin-playbook/docs/asset_management/apps/analyze_app_metadata_analyzer.md

 ![ama_7.png](images/ama_7.png)

-### Identify Presence of Synthetic Keys & Data Islands
+### Identify the Presence of Synthetic Keys & Data Islands

 Navigate to the _Threshold Analysis_ sheet.